keithbooher/node_store/README.md

  an array of objects that represent the fields to be used in the form

  #### formField Properties
- label: name to be shown above the field
+ <u>label</u>: name to be shown above the field

- name: under the hood name, typically the same name as the property its associated with for dynamic uses
+ <u>name</u>: under the hood name, typically the same name as the property its associated with for dynamic uses

- typeOfComponent: set the type of component to use
+ <u>typeOfComponent</u>: set the type of component to use
    - check-box
    - multi (multi select drop down)
    - text-area